QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 <details class="details-e">
 <summary>Save/Load</summary>

-You may save the preferences of the player using [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html), that are working like Preferences in Java.
+You may save the preferences of the player using [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html), which are working like Preferences in Java.
 </details>

 <details class="details-e">
 <summary>Particles</summary>

-You can make an object emit particles by adding it the "particle system" component.
+You can make an object emit particles by adding to it the "particle system" component.
 By default, they are purple, but that's because there is no material

 * **Renderer > Material**: material for the particles (see Unity3D course)
 * **Emission**
   * you can set the number of particles per second
-  * you can add burst of particles
+  * you can add bursts of particles
 * **Shape**: you can change the shape of the effect
 * **Trails**: you can give a trail to your particles
 * **Color over lifetime**: you can make your particles change color over time